International-Data-Spaces-Association/IDS-testbed/Testbed/README.md

 1. Quick start
 - Download the .zip from this repo and unzip the file (v5.1.2, v6 coming soon)
+- set JAVA_HOME environment variable according to your setup
 - cd DataspaceConnector
 - mvn clean package
 - cd target